Benkoelen Residency: History

-On October 3, 1945, Ir.
-Indra Tjaya was appointed as the prefect of Sumatra by Mr. T.M.
+On 13 October 1945, Ir.
+Indra Tjaya was appointed as the prefect of Sumatra by T.M.
 Hasan (Governor of Sumatra, North Sumatra) as well as the resident of Bengkulu.
-After his appointment, he entered into a negotiations with the Resident of Bengkulu, Z.Inomata to submit the Residency area to the Government of the Republic of Indonesia.
-After a few negotiations, on October 27, 1945, Bengkulu Residency have been submitted by the Japanese Government to the Government of the Republic of Indonesia.
+After his appointment, he entered into a negotiations with the Resident of Bengkulu, Z. Inomata to submit the Residency area to the Government of the Republic of Indonesia.
+After a few negotiations, on 27 October 1945, Bengkulu Residency have been submitted by the Japanese government to the government of the Republic of Indonesia.

-In early 1946, government of Republic of Indonesia faced a crisis, National Day Labor Agency of Indonesia (BPHNI) demands the reorganization of government throughout the Prefecture of Bengkulu, thereby forcing Ir.
-Indra Tjaya to resign his post.
+In early 1946, government of Republic of Indonesia faced a crisis, National Day Labor Agency of Indonesia (BPHNI) demands the reorganization of government throughout the Prefecture of Bengkulu, thereby forcing Indra Tjaya to resign his post.
 He also left the Bengkulu Residency after that.

-On 28 April 1946, Mr. Hazairin (Chairman of the District Court Sibolga - Bengkulu Regional Son) was appointed as a Resident of Bengkulu by Mr. T.M.
+On 28 April 1946, Hazairin (Chairman of the District Court Sibolga–Bengkulu Regional Son) was appointed as a Resident of Bengkulu by T.M.
 Hasan.
 Mr. Hazairin immediately took control of the messy situation and started rearranging the local governments wisely without harming the interests of any parties.

-On 15 April 1948, Sumatra province is divided into 3 (three) provinces, namely North Sumatra, Central Sumatra and South Sumatra Province.
+On 15 April 1948, Sumatra province is divided into 3 (three) provinces, namely North Sumatra, Central Sumatra, and South Sumatra Province.
 Bengkulu Residency became the part of Southern Sumatra.

 On 19 December 1948, the Dutch broke the Renville agreement by attacking areas of the Republic of Indonesia which was not yet occupied, including the Residency Bengkulu, thereby forcing the resident of Bengkulu Residency Mr.Hazairin to retreat to the town of Muara Aman and Government of South Sumatra Province was also transferred to the City of Muara Aman.

 On 26 November 1949, in South Bengkulu formed a military delegation led by Lieutenant Colonel Barlian, Commander Sub Territorium Bengkulu, to accept the handover of the entire area of Bengkulu from the Netherlands.

 On 27 December 1949, Bengkulu Residency is recovered and Regent M. Hasan was appointed as a resident of Bengkulu.

 In 1962, a group of local community leaders formed Bengkulu Struggle Agency with a demand to make Bengkulu as a province.

 On 18 November 1968, on the basis of Law no. 9/1967 Junkto Government Regulation no. 20/1968, Bengkulu Residency officially become one of the province in the Republic of Indonesia, with Ali Amin as Governor of Bengkulu.